inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

     - ~~Plot 212: organic layer weights give a bulk density of 19212.08 - 88668.75 kg m-3 (95 % quantile), i.e. a factor 455 higher~~
     - ~~Conclusion there are two options: (i) either the data are wrongly reported in tonnes per ha (factor 100 higher); of (ii) the data are wrongly reported in g per m2 (factor 1000 higher).
 Assumption: they were reported in g per m2.~~
   + ~~Values of organic_layer_weight for which the derived bulk density is higher than 1400 kg m-3 (density of organic matter) are impossible and replaced by NA.~~
+* survey_year in "som" and "pfh" does not always correspond with the actual sampling year (i.e. sometimes lab analysis year).
+Correct by means of survey_year in "prf" and "pls"
 * ~~LOQ: harmonise and list assumptions~~
 * Add potential sources of uncertainty, for example ring test standard deviations.
 In theory, this lab analytical uncertainty as well as sample pretreatment uncertainty should be somehow included along with spatial variation in the variation between plot repetitions.
 At this stage, we will just compare the order of magnitude of the ring test standard deviation with the standard deviation between plot repetitions.
 At this stage, no need to exclude any data on the basis of bad ring tests.
 * Gap-filling forest types and WRB LI and humus + confirmation by national experts